mikeryanmay/marattiales_supplemental/README.md

 ## Data

 We provide our raw morphological and molecular datasets in `data/raw`, and corresponding curated datasets in `data/curated`.
-For morphological data, we provide character data for all (including the ancient plant taxa we used in one set of analyses).
+For morphological data, we provide character data for all taxa (including the ancient plant taxa we used in one set of analyses).
-We used subsets of these morphological and molecular datasets for most of our analyses; we also provide these subsets in the analysis-specific directories (described below).
+We used subsets of these morphological and molecular datasets for most of our analyses; we provide these individual subsets in the analysis-specific directories (described below).

 ## Analyses

 This directory contains five subdirectories, corresponding to the primary analyses performed in our study.
 Each subdirectory contains four folders: `/data`, `/modules`, `/scripts`, and `/src`, described next.
 **The scripts folder is the most important**: the scripts in this folder can be used to generate `RevBayes` analyses using the files in the `data` and the code in `modules`.
+(To use these files, keep the directory structure intact, or change the paths in the relevant sections of the scripts).

 ### `data`

-The directory `/analyses/\*/data` contains data subsets specific to the analysis:
+The directory `/analyses/*/data` contains data subsets specific to the analysis:

 - `molecular.nex`: molecular alignments.
 - `morpho.nex`: morphological alignments.
 - `taxa.tsv`: age data (min and max age) for each taxon.